thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 | (`complaints`<br>`BitSize` + 7) / 8 | complaints | byte[] | The complaints bitvector
 | 96 | sig | BLSSig | BLS signature, signed with the operator key of the contributing masternode

+More information can be found in the [Complaining phase section of DIP8](https://github.com/dashpay/dips/blob/master/dip-0006.md#3-complaining-phase).

 <!--
 The following annotated hexdump shows a `qcomplaint` message.
 (The message header has been omitted.)